Rumors Of #RHONJ Teresa Giudice's Secret Boyfriend Persist

-Throughout the history of the Housewives franchise, it has been Joe Giudice who has been accused of cheating on his wife Teresa Giudice, but now the shoe is on the other foot and it’s Teresa in the hot seat.
+Throughout the history of the Housewives franchise, it has been Joe Giudice, who has been accused of cheating on his wife Teresa Giudice, but now the shoe is on the other foot and it’s Teresa in the hot seat.
 In the first RHONJ season, 8 teaser video Kim D is once again stirring up trouble suggesting the Teresa Giudice was “rekindling an old flame” while husband Joe Giudice is behind bars.
-Throw in the return of Danielle Staub and it’s fair to assume that rumors about Teresa will be prevalent.
+Throw in the return of Danielle Staub, and it’s fair to assume that rumors about Teresa will be prevalent.

-Teresa Giudice, who is thought to be one of the top Housewives who has portrayed herself as the ultimate “ride or die” kind of gal says she will follow husband Joe Giudice to the ends of the earth.
+Teresa Giudice, who is thought to be one of the top Housewives who has portrayed herself as the ultimate “ride or die” kind of gal, says she will follow husband Joe Giudice to the ends of the earth.
 And Teresa Giudice might have to prove that if Joe is deported back to Italy after getting out of prison.

 But even though RHONJ Teresa Giudice has said she would move to Italy with Joe, that doesn’t mean she wants to.
 Teresa Giudice is doing everything she can to call in favors with Celebrity Apprentice friend Donald Trump to keep Joe Giudice from being deported.